Walk away from memory loss: exercise trial for kidney patients

 Summary

-This study tests if a simple home exercise program—walking and strength training—can prevent memory and thinking problems from getting worse in people with advanced chronic kidney disease (stages 4 and 5).
-About 124 participants will either exercise or receive standard care.
-The goal is to find an easy, drug-free way to protect brain function and improve quality of life.
+This study tests whether a simple home exercise program can prevent memory and thinking problems from getting worse in people with advanced chronic kidney disease (stages 4-5).
+124 participants will either do low-intensity walking and strength exercises or receive standard care.
+The goal is to find an easy, drug-free way to protect brain health.

 Get updates